 This year I will be joined by Debbie Davis (www.debbieonthebrink.com) who will be showing her beautiful individual handbuilt ceramics, decorated in a variety of methods and demonstrating her love of drawing.
 Christine Withall will be exhibiting a selection of her stunning ceramics, including her African ladies and tactile pinch pots (www.sunspots.co.uk).
 Brian Withall, will be exhibiting his exciting experiments in glasswork.
 Lesley Adolphson (www.Lesleyadolphson.com) will be showing her striking handmade silver jewellery.

-Refreshments of tea, coffee, cold drinks and yummy homemade cake will also be available.
-Plenty of outdoor seating should you wish to come for a chat about pottery, relax and watch the “goings on”!
-If you are interested in pottery classes or workshops, this is the perfect opportunity to come and have a look at the pottery studio, and express your interest.
+Refreshments of tea, coffee, cold drinks and homemade cake will also be available.
+Plenty of outdoor seating should you wish to just come and watch the demonstrations.

 Images on the PAOS.org.uk website are the copyright property of the artists or groups named.
 Please contact the artists using the details they have listed here for more information or to obtain permissions for use.